-Dr. Richard, interestingly, shares a common bond with our church’s first pastor: they both studied at the University of Edinburgh in Scotland.
+Dr. Richard shared a common bond with our church’s first pastor: they both studied at the University of Edinburgh in Scotland.
 Dr. Richard completed his Ph.D. there in Systematic and Historical Theology in 2006.
-He is married to Jennifer, and together they have a son, Schyler, and two daughters, Jane Barton and Ellie.

 This brief survey of the history of First Presbyterian Church has not been able to mention the many godly men and women who have prayed for and served our church with their lives and resources since 1899.
 Special attention must be given to the ruling elders who have so ably and faithfully served this congregation since its inception and especially to those who currently fill that office.
 Without these men, humanly speaking, the church would not be where it is today.